Centrifuge: Aeronautics and astronautics

 Human centrifuges are exceptionally large centrifuges that test the reactions and tolerance of pilots and astronauts to acceleration above those experienced in the Earth's gravity.

 The first centrifuges used for human research were used by Erasmus Darwin, the grandfather of Charles Darwin.
 The first large-scale human centrifuge designed for aeronautical training was created in Germany in 1933.

 The US Air Force at Brooks City Base, Texas, operates a human centrifuge while awaiting completion of the new human centrifuge in construction at Wright-Patterson AFB, Ohio.
 The centrifuge at Brooks City Base is operated by the United States Air Force School of Aerospace Medicine for the purpose of training and evaluating prospective fighter pilots for high-g flight in Air Force fighter aircraft.

-The use of large centrifuges to simulate a feeling of gravity has been proposed for future long-duration space missions.
+The use of large centrifuges to simulate physiological effects of gravity has been proposed for future long-duration space missions.
 Exposure to this simulated gravity would prevent or reduce the bone decalcification and muscle atrophy that affect individuals exposed to long periods of freefall.